-If your activities are heavier such playing heavy online game (like MMORPG) or watching film (like Netflix), or streaming, then you'll be disappointed to use their free tier plan.
+If your activities are heavier such as playing heavy online games (like MMORPG) or watching the film (like Netflix) or streaming, then you’ll be disappointed to use their free tier plan.

 You need to spare some bucks every month to pay for the VPN service.
 ProtonVPN Plus plan offered you with $8/month (though as the other providers, they’ll ask you to pay yearly – so $8 x 12 = $96 per year )